Orendain12/Final-Project/README.md

 #### Questions to Answer:

 ---
-Which causes of death are increasing over time?
+- Which causes of death are increasing over time?
-Which causes of death are decreasing over time?
+- Which causes of death are decreasing over time?
+- Do changes in society correlate to increases or decreases in the death rate of related causes ofdeath?
+- Do advances in medicine and technology correlate to changes in the death rate of related causes of death?